Jabez Whiting 1829-?

 We are given a description of Jabez too; he was 5ft 7¼ in, of pale complexion, with grey eyes and light brown hair.

-He was given, as another London newspaper stated 'fifty lashes and imprisoned for 12 months in the county gaol in Exeter'.(11) As well as fifty lashes on his bare back on board the Arrogant, this would have been 12 months of hard labour, too, which would have constituted anything from quarrying or building roads to walking a treadmill.
+As well as fifty lashes on his bare back on board the Arrogant, this would have been 12 months of hard labour which would have constituted anything from quarrying or building roads to walking a treadmill.

 Interestingly, the punishment meted out to him was 'thought to be a lenient one' considering 'the sentences sometimes passed upon offences of far less turpitude'.